ahoymarcus/nextjs-myjs-tech-blog/articles/front-end-development-patterns-overview-2022-03-04.md

 And, in general all patterns have their aim to make a more robust and more reliable software, improving in maintainance, in flexibility and in redability, etc, as [Luis Castillo](https://dev.to/lukocastillo/most-common-design-patterns-for-front-end-with-javascript-real-world-examples-2hj3) asserts.

+- Other articles about the Patterns:
+- Software Architecture and Design [^1].
+- Software Architecture Patterns - Overview [^2].

 ### Different Front-End Patterns

 #### Buider Pattern Architecture